Quest of the Delta Knights: Production

-David Warner was originally intended to play one character in the movie but suggested that he could play two roles for the same cost.
+David Warner was originally intended to play only one character in the movie but suggested that he could play two roles for the same cost.

 Reception

 Jim Craddock, author of VideoHound's Golden Movie Retriever, gave the movie two and half stars.

 In a 2017 interview with The A.V.
 Club, David Warner expressed his enjoyment in being in Quest of the Delta Knights, followed by his amusement at the film being featured on Mystery Science Theater 3000.

 Mystery Science Theater 3000

 Quest of the Delta Knights was featured as episode #913 of Mystery Science Theater 3000.
 The episode debuted September 26, 1998, on the Sci-Fi Channel.
 The episode is notable for series antagonist Pearl Forrester replacing series host Mike Nelson in watching and mocking the movie for one segment.

 In his rankings of the first twelve seasons of MST3K, Paste writer Jim Vorel placed the episode in the top third, at #59.
 (Note: Ranking based on 197 episodes as of 2018.)
 Vorel calls the movie "a strange fantasy adventure" that "inexplicably" features David Warner in three roles.
 He also notes the "scattershot" historical settings, which can't agree where or when the movie is set.
 In Vorel's opinion, the episode is not quite as good as the similar Deathstalker and the Warriors from Hell.

 The MST3K version of Quest of the Delta Knights has not been released on DVD.
 The segments of the episode that take place outside of the movie theater were included in the "Satellite Dishes" disc in Mystery Science Theater 3000: Volume XXXIX, which was released October 31, 2017.
+The episode has been officially licensed and re-released on streaming since August 1, 2020.